selimerunkut/factastichealth_website/_posts/2018-03-22-eat-your-healthy-salad-with-every-meal.md

 mentality.
 It really helped me a lot to eat mostly the same things over and over again.
 After a while, I get used to my salads without dressing.
 Sometimes I was adding a pinch of salt to my big bowl but that was it as far as flavor enhancers go.

+{% include newsletter.html %}

-Don't be intimidated by the salads, try to enjoy them, if you don't, in the beginning, you will after a while.
+Don't be intimidated by the
+salads, try to enjoy them, if you don't, in the beginning, you will after a while.
 This kind of disease forces us even to train our taste buds.
 Eat your salads, chew them well and stay healthy.
 Till next